Jack Posobiec: Personal life

 From 2012 to 2016, Posobiec ran a blog and podcast about Game of Thrones called AngryGoTFan.
-Posobiec married in November 2017; he told BuzzFeed News that he met his wife in 2015.
+In November 2017, Posobiec married a social media influencer born in Belarus.
+He told BuzzFeed News that he met his wife in 2015.
+He is Catholic.

+In October 2025, Posobiec was reported to have voted in Pennsylvania in elections from 2004 to 2024 using his parents' address despite living in Maryland since 2017.